Go Back

 • In a large bowl, combine the tuna, celery, red onion, relish, mayo, lemon juice, tomato, salt, and pepper.
 Set it aside.

 • Allow to cool for a few minutes.
-Slice the sliders and serve!
+Sprinkle with chopped chives right before serving.
+Slice and enjoy.

 Video